panda-epic/ReadWriteBenchmarkByFio/README.md

 # ReadWriteBenchmarkByFio

 ## 📘 ReadWriteBenchmark.sh
-A simple yet powerful Bash script to benchmark disk read/write performance using [FIO](https://github.com/axboe/fio), with automatic execution, animated progress feedback, and bandwidth conversion to MB/s.
+A simple yet effective Bash script to benchmark disk read/write performance using [FIO](https://github.com/axboe/fio), with automatic execution, animated progress feedback, and bandwidth conversion to MB/s.

 ### 🚀 Features
 - Automatically runs a 60-second FIO test if no input file is provided